Skip to main content Scroll Top

 PI: Andre Seale

-One challenge for successful Hawaiian fishpond restoration is the incomplete understanding of the changes to pond biological resources in response to environmental changes and managed production strategies.
-This project explores the optimal conditions for raising two native Hawaiian sea cucumbers, unique candidates for improving fishpond ecosystems via enhanced nutrient cycling.
+One challenge for successful Hawaiian fishpond restoration is the incomplete understanding of the changes to pond ecosystems in response to environmental changes and management strategies.
+This project explores the optimal conditions for raising two Hawaiian sea cucumbers, unique candidates for improving fishpond ecosystems via enhanced nutrient cycling.

 PI: Craig Nelson

-Aquaculture efforts to raise edible native limu require reliable and sustainable nutrient sources that have no negative impacts on their microbiota.
-This project seeks to advance limu production in Hawaiʻi by evaluating the potential of nutrient-rich groundwater and fish-aquaculture effluent as new nutrient sources for limu aquaculture.
+Aquaculture efforts to raise edible Hawaiian limu (seaweed) require reliable and sustainable nutrient sources that have no negative impacts on their microbiota.
+This project seeks to advance limu propagation in Hawaiʻi by evaluating the potential of nutrient-rich groundwater and fish-aquaculture effluent as new nutrient sources for limu aquaculture.